RadzRatz/Ratz-Mod/README.md

 Want to contribute with **Translations**, **New Items** or **New Item Models**?

 Ask us to talk about the contributions you want to do!

+We will add your Username and the items you contributed over the credits.

 **Note**: With the Translations you are free to contribute without asking me, simply create a PR over Github and we'll gladly look at it.